 - (i) deny the allegation(s), setting out a statement of his case; or - (ii) request a personal hearing, in which case a fee of £25 must accompany the request; or - (iii) admit the allegation(s).
 A Referee who admits the allegation(s) may set out any submissions which he wishes the Referees' Committee to consider when considering what, if any, action to take.
-The hearing as above.
+The Referee may also request a personal hearing as above.